jthieffry/asaca-notes/AWS Fundamentals.md

 * A namespace in CW is where information is stored.
 Can chose anything (with restrictions), but AWS/* is not selectable (for ex AWS/EC2 is reserved).
 * A metric has a name (for ex.
 CPU Usage), and th associated data point has a timestamp, a value, and dimension:
     - Dimension is a K/V pair, for ex: InstanceName or InstanceType.

+## HA / FT / DR

+* High-Availability (HA) is about ensuring an agreed level of operation performance (usually uptime) for a higher than normal period.
+IT IS NOT to avoid failure, but to quickly recover from them so the uptime, for example, is maximal.
+An example could be an active/backup configuration.
+* Fault-Tolerance (FA) is one step further than HA and its goal is to ensure that a system continues to operate properly in the event of the failure of some of its components.
+It's about avoiding disruptions at all costs (which is more than plain HA).
+For example, an active/active redundant system.
+* Disaster Recovery (DR) is about recovering as quickly as possible in the event when everything else fails.
+It includes pre-planning and the DR process itself.
+* HA minimizes outages, FT operates through faults, DR is used then these don't work.